bogdanterzea/my-digital-cv/README.md

 ## <img src="https://img.icons8.com/stickers/452/user-male.png" width="21"/> PROFILE
-I am a friendly person and programming enthusiast and I always look forward to improve my skills.
+I am a friendly person and programming enthusiast.
+I always look forward to improve my skills.
 I love working in a community of passionate people, that's why I joined Code for Romania and Roku communities and I always aim to get the best result in what I'm doing.

 ---